Vishvgehlot/VishvGehlot/README.md

 - ✅ Build strong foundations in **DSA + Python**
 - ✅ Create 25+ projects (mix of AI/ML + Full Stack)
 - ✅ Contribute to open-source projects in ML & Web
-- ✅ Land a high-impact role in Software/AI Engineering
+- 🎯 Secure an **internship opportunity** in AI/ML or Software Development

 ---